awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-create-external-table.md

 1. To create an external table, run the following CREATE EXTERNAL TABLE command\.
 **Note**
 The Amazon S3 bucket with the sample data for this example is located in the us\-west\-2 region\.
-Your cluster and the Redshift Spectrum files must be in the same region, so, for this example, your cluster must also be located in us\-west\-2\.
+Your cluster and the Redshift Spectrum files must be in the same AWS Region, so, for this example, your cluster must also be located in us\-west\-2\.

    ```
    create external table spectrum.sales(